-- have reached the qualifying age for Age Pension (refer to the Department of Human Services website for the current qualifying age);
+- have reached the qualifying age for Age Pension (refer to the Services Australia website for the current qualifying age);

 - be an Australian citizen, a holder of a permanent visa, or a Special Category Visa holder and have been in Australia for a period of, or periods totalling 104 weeks;